juergenweb/FieldtypeObjectDimensions/README.md

 **The main differences**<br />
 You can select if 2 dimensions (length and width) or 3 dimension (length, width and height) should be displayed.
 2 dimensions can be used for photos, wallpapers and so on.
 3 dimensions for other objects.
-You can enter the dimension values as float numbers or as integers.
+You can enter the dimension values as float numbers or as integers (depending on the number of decimals set in the field configuration)

 The code uses also some parts and ideas from the Fieldtype Decimals ([https://modules.processwire.com/modules/fieldtype-decimal/](https://modules.processwire.com/modules/fieldtype-decimal/)) - especially methods for altering the database schema.

 ## What it does

 This inputfield/fieldtype let you enter 2 or 3 dimension values of an object (fe a product) and calculates and stores the volume and the area.
-All the values are fully searchable by its values, so if you create a filter function you can grab all products with fullfill certain dimensions (fe show me all products where the length is lower than 100 cm and the width is lower than 30 cm).
+All of the dimension values are fully searchable, so if you create a filter function you can grab all products with fullfill certain dimensions (fe show me all products where the length is lower than 100 cm and the width is lower than 30 cm).

 ### 2 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/objectdimensions1.png?raw=true)